 The University of York is the venue which hosts the Synod when it meets once a year in the Northern Province.
 The campus is quite large and you will end up doing a lot of walking between the Central Hall (where Synod meets), the meetings spaces, the dining halls and your accommodation which will be dotted around the campus.
-The days spent at York are longer than those in London as Synod also meets after dinner.
 The York meeting is also more social as people are all staying in once place and there is more opportunity for meeting and socialising over mealtimes, fringe meetings and in the bar areas!